Top 10 Must-See Landmarks in Bali

 Jatiluwih Rice Terraces: A UNESCO Heritage Site

 Jatiluwih Rice Terraces, recognized as a UNESCO World Heritage site, are another must-visit natural wonder in Bali.
 These expansive terraces stretch across the foothills of Mount Batukaru and are a testament to the island’s agricultural heritage.
-The word “Jatiluwih” translates to “truly marvelous,” and it’s easy to see why.
-The vast green fields, meticulously maintained by local farmers, create a breathtaking landscape that’s perfect for hiking and photography.
+“Jatiluwih” translates to “truly marvelous,” and it’s easy to see why.
+The vast green fields, meticulously maintained by local farmers, create a breathtaking landscape perfect for hiking and photography.
 As you explore the terraces, you’ll gain an appreciation for the traditional subak system and the importance of rice cultivation in Balinese culture.

 Gitgit Waterfall: Nature’s Symphony